Dr JS Titiyal to take charge as Chief of RP Centre for Ophthalmic Sciences, AIIMS | Law-Order

 - India

-Dr. Jeewan Singh Titiyal, the professor of ophthalmology, will take charge as the Chief of RP Centre for Ophthalmic Sciences, AIIMS on Wednesday.
+Dr. Jeewan Singh Titiyal will take charge as the Chief of RP Centre for Ophthalmic Sciences, AIIMS on Wednesday.

 Dr. Titiyal, who is also the chairman of National Eye Bank, AIIMS, succeeds Dr. Atul Kumar.

-''The director has been pleased to appoint Dr. Jeewan Singh Titiyal, Professor of Ophthalmology as Chief of RP Centre for Ophthalmic Sciences w.e.f September 1, in addition to his own existing duties and responsibilities, with all powers delegated to other chiefs of the centers at the AIIMS, New Delhi,'' an official statement issued last week said.

-Dr. Titiyal, who was conferred Padma Shri in 2014, said he aims to establish RP Centre at the forefront by setting up a dedicated AI-based lab to explore its applications in ophthalmology.
+Titiyal, who was conferred Padma Shri in 2014, on Tuesday said he aims to establish RP Centre at the forefront by setting up a dedicated AI-based lab to explore its applications in ophthalmology.

 ''Scientific advancements in the field of ophthalmology are intricately linked with technological advancements and cutting-edge diagnostics as well as equipment.
-Artificial Intelligence or AI will increasingly become integrated into diagnostic and therapeutic modalities,'' he said.
+Artificial Intelligence or AI will increasingly become integrated into diagnostic and therapeutic modalities,'' he said here.

 He understands the need to keep up with the changing times and plans to shift to a completely electronic EMR system to maintain the database.